danwrong/restler/README.md

 #### parsers.json, parsers.xml, parsers.yaml

 All of these attempt to turn the response into a JavaScript object.
+In order to use the YAML and XML parsers you must have yaml and/or xml2js installed.

 ### options hash